 If you have kids under six, we’ve got some good news for you – and your bank account.

-The Canadian government is rolling out their latest in economic support for those with young families, the CCB Young Child Supplement, and the first payment is scheduled for May 28th.
+The Canadian government recently rolled out their latest in economic support for those with young families, the CCB Young Child Supplement, and an additional payment is scheduled for tomorrow, July 30th.